Thesis Submission and Examination

 Submission of a revised thesis is the same process as submitting the primary thesis.
 You must provide all Thesis Submission Forms along with your electronic thesis to firstname.lastname@example.org

-Research Services will then process the student’s details to be endorsed by the Graduate Research Examination Board and approved by the Pro Vice-Chancellor (Research) to enable them to graduate.
+Research Services will then process the student’s details to be endorsed by the Graduate Research Examination Board and approved by the Deputy Vice-Chancellor (Research) (DVCR) to enable them to graduate in absentia.

 After a student receives formal notification from Research Services with their graduation details, an invitation to graduate will be emailed to their UNE email address from the Graduation Unit.
 The invitation will provide details on how to register to attend the graduation ceremony, and other relevant information.